opermaster/MyLisp/README.md

  12. gr(a,b) -> a > b
  13. mod(a,b) -> a % b
  14. pass() -> is similar for pass from python
-## Commans that are supported by LLVM compilation
+## Valid functions in LLVM compilation
  1. add(a,b) -> a + b
  2. print(a) -> prints a
  3. sub(a,b) -> a - b